 For More Information

-The National Research Council (NRC) recently released its report “A Data-Based Assessment of Research-Doctorate Programs in the United States”.
-Based on a wide variety of performance measures normalized for faculty size, the report ranks the chemistry Ph.D. program at Brandeis as high as 13th among the more than 150 similar programs in US.
-More…
+The National Research Council (NRC) released its report, “A Data-Based Assessment of Research-Doctorate Programs in the United States.”
+Based on a wide variety of performance measures normalized for faculty size, the report ranks Brandeis' Chemistry Ph.D. program as high as 13th among the more than 150 similar programs in the U.S. More…

-The graduate program in chemistry includes course work, seminar participation, and research, and is designed to lead to a broad understanding of the subject.
+In addition to providing rigorous scientific training through coursework, seminar participation, and research, our graduate program is designed to enhance personal skills in communication, teaching, collaboration, and lead to a broad understanding of the field.
 The program offers the following degrees:

-Brandeis University offers a Master of Arts in Teaching in secondary education in chemistry.
+Brandeis also offers a Master of Arts in Teaching with a secondary education concentration in chemistry.

 How to Be Admitted to the Graduate Program

-The application consists of a statement of purpose, two letters of recommendation, transcript, GRE scores and proof of proficiency in English for non-native English speakers.
-Follow this link for detailed application requirements and this link to complete an online application.
-If you have a resume, please upload it as part of the application.
+The application (available online) consists of a statement of purpose, resume or CV, two letters of recommendation, transcript(s), GRE scores, and proof of proficiency in English for non-native English speakers.